rafche/powerapps-docs/powerapps-docs/user/Access-team.md

 ## Remove a user from Access Teams

- You can easily remove a user’s access to a row just as easily as you added them.
+ You can remove a user's access to a row just as quickly as you added them.

 1. Open the row that you want to remove the user from.
 2. Under **Access Team Members** sub-grid, select **Remove user**.